 Delegating Tasks

 Delegating tasks is key for managing time well.
+Learning to delegate tasks is important because it improves productivity and allows you to focus on higher-priority work.
 It means giving lower-priority work to others to save time for more important jobs.
 This makes sure all tasks get the right focus.

 Good delegation fits the SMART model.
 It makes goals more reachable within set timelines.